karayabin/universe-snapshot/universe/DocTools/doc/api/DocTools/Report/ReportInterface.md

 Inline functions
 ---------------
-- unresolved @keyword: calls to the keyword [inline function](https://github.com/lingtalfi/DocTools/blob/master/doc/pages/doctool-markup-language.md#inline-functions) which didn't resolve.
+- unresolved @keyword: calls to the keyword [inline function](https://github.com/lingtalfi/DocTools/blob/master/doc/pages/doctool-markup-language.md#inline-functions) which didn't resolve, and what function was used.
 - unresolved @class: calls to the class [inline function](https://github.com/lingtalfi/DocTools/blob/master/doc/pages/doctool-markup-language.md#inline-functions) which didn't resolve.
 Note that this can create doublons with the "unresolved class references".
 - unknown functions: the names of the unknown [inline functions](https://github.com/lingtalfi/DocTools/blob/master/doc/pages/doctool-markup-language.md#inline-functions) used by the client.